 Where Water is Gold

 Beginning in the summer of 2011, Carl embarked on a journey to create a comprehensive photo-essay book that explores the science, culture and history of the Bristol Bay region of Alaska.
 The project will examine the way of life in the region as reflected in commercial fishing, subsistence, and recreational activities.
 In such a wonderous state as Alaska, the Bristol Bay region stands out as a land of natural riches, abundance and culture unparalleled in the United States.
 The Mountaineers Books will publish the book for the project, which will be released in fall of 2014.
 Carl will conclude principle fieldwork for the book around September 2013, but plans to continue photographing in the area to provide ongoing content for the website dedicated to the project.
 The website also includes the full project proposal and budget, letters of support, and information on project partners and sponsors.

 During the life of the project, Carl will be blogging and providing regular updates on the dedicated Facebook page for the project.
-To make a tax-deductible contribution to help in funding the project and protecting Bristol Bay, visit the project page on the Braided River website.
+To make a tax-deductible contribution to help in funding the project and protecting Bristol Bay, visit my current fundraising effort on Hatchfund.

 Gates of the Arctic: America's Wildest National Park and its People